pedro00dk/willow/server/README.md

   --tracer    Tracer <language> <command>                                [array] -h, --help  Show help                                                [boolean]

-$ # start server with two tracer associated
+$ # npm run start does not have any tracer registered by default
-$ # the <cmd> must be a shell command that starts the tracer
+$ # use --tracer <language> <command> to set tracers
-$ # ex: cd ../tracers/python && make run --silent
+$ # <command> ex: cd ../tracers/python && make run --silent
 $ npm run start -- --port 80 --tracer python <cmd> --tracer java <cmd>

+$ # the start:t script automatically registers the local tracers
+$ npm tun start:t
 ```

 The tracer server expects a set of optional arguments to work properly.
 The `--tracer` option must be set for each available tracer that will be exposed by the server.
 This option expects a tuple with the language of the tracer and the shell command to start it.

-Check tracers README files for more info.
+Check tracers README.md files for more info.

 ## Routes